 Well, here we are then.
 Another year rolls round.
-Time for a new calendar - The Avengers are confined to my office dustbin and the Guardians of the Galaxy now grace my wall.
+Time for a new calendar - The Guardians of the Galaxy are confined to my office dustbin and Hieronymus Bosch now graces my wall.
 Outside, there's a bit of blue sky, a bit of grey, the threat of a sunset and the hint of leftover rain.
 Nothing to indicate the passage of another year.

 Nature understands days, months, seasons and years.
 They are the natural cycles of the Earth, Moon and Sun, and they have influenced our very existence.
 So when the Earth is back to the same place in its cycle around the Sun, we humans let off fireworks, dance in the street, fall down drunk and, most bizarrely of all, make ridiculous promises to ourselves about the new things we'll do.

 Gym owners love this time of year, of course.
 If you have joined, or resolved to join a gym this year then the staff will be calling you a 'GBV' - not to your face of course.
 It stands for 'Gone By Valentines', an indication that your best intentions will last for exactly 6 weeks before your shiny new kit bag joins all the other life change junk in the cupboard under the stairs.